Gwilson337/Crowdfunding_ETL/README.md

 We renamed columns, changed d.types and datetime formats of some columns.

-Then merge campaign dataframe and sub category dataframe together.
+Then merged the campaign, category  and sub category dataframes together.

-Then merge category and sub category dataframes together.
+After merging the dataframes, we cleaned it up more by removing unwanted columns and their data.

 In the third part of the project we extracted data from contacts.xlsx